Adult degree handbook

 Full credit will normally be given for all studies completed at any other regionally accredited university, in which the applicant has earned a grade of C- or better, and which are comparable in content to courses offered at Bluffton.

-Application materials are available from the Bluffton University Office of Adult and Graduate Studies.
+Application materials are available from the Bluffton University Admissions Office.
 Application may be made at any time.
-After obtaining the necessary forms, the applicant should do the following:
+The applicant should do the following:

 - Submit official transcript from each University attended